curioswati/curioswati.github.io/_posts/2015-01-24-creating-a-simple-gui-window-using-wxpython.md

 title:  "Creating a simple GUI window using wxpython"
 date:   2015-01-24 06:30:00
 tags: ['GUI', 'tutorial', 'wxpython', 'python']
-categories: python wxpython
+categories: tutorials wxpython
-permalink: /python/wxpython/Creating-a-simple-GUI-window-using-wxpython.html
+permalink: /:categories/:title
 ---

 Let's get started with wxpython.
 We will see how to create a simple window named **Hello World**!.